Sylinko/Everywhere.Docs/en-US/docs/getting-started/ai-assistant.md

 Everywhere supports multiple AI model providers.
 You can select a suitable template from the dropdown menu.
 Each template presets some common configuration options to help you quickly set up the assistant.

-For model providers not listed in the templates, you can choose a template with a similar request method and then manually adjust the relevant configurations.
+For model providers not listed in the templates, you can <mark>choose a template with a similar request method</mark> and then manually adjust the relevant configurations.

 ### API Url <Badge type="danger" text="API" />